Ian Happ Preview, Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Ian Happ (hitting .250 in his past 10 games, with two doubles, a triple, a home run, four walks and seven RBI), take on starting pitcher Wade Miley and the Milwaukee Brewers at Wrigley Field, Monday at 8:05 PM ET.
+On Tuesday, Ian Happ (.500 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 8:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Pirates.
+In his most recent game, he hit a home run while going 1-for-4 against the Brewers.

 Ian Happ Game Info & Props vs. the Brewers